-India hopes to become fourth country on the Moon in September
+India hopes to become fourth country on the moon in September

 In 2017, India famously launched a record 104 satellites in one mission while operating on a low-cost budget.
 Earlier this year, Indian Prime Minister Narendra Modi announced that India had shot down one of its own satellites in what it claimed was an anti-satellite test, making it one of four countries to have achieved that feat.

 Modi said that operation, called Mission Shakti -- which stands for "power" in Hindi -- would defend the country's interests in space.
-The foreign ministry said that India had "no intention of entering into an arms race in outer space."
+The Foreign Ministry said that India had "no intention of entering into an arms race in outer space."

-India has also set its sights on a manned mission to the Moon by 2022 at a cost of 100 billion rupees, or $1.4 billion.
+India has also set its sights on a manned mission into space by 2022 at a cost of 100 billion rupees, or $1.4 billion.

 "The mission will be capable of carrying three Indian astronauts and will orbit the Earth for seven days," said Sivan at the announcement of the mission in January.

-The United States, China and the former Soviet Union are the only countries to date to have made soft landings on the Moon, while only the US has carried out successful manned missions.
+The United States, China and the former Soviet Union are the only countries to date to have made soft landings on the moon, while only the US has carried out successful manned missions.

-Note: This story has been updated to correct the destination of the mission India is planning by 2022.